In the previous chapter, we explained how to control the execution of specific processes based on conditions using if statements.

 }

-If you run this program and enter 10, the result will be as follows
+If you run this program and enter 10 as input, the result will be as follows:

-However, as you can see from the program in the previous section, the addition of the else statement after the
+However, as can be seen from the program in the previous section, an else statement was added to the end,

-To write if~else statements in a readable manner, divide them into multiple lines and add indentation.
+To write if-else statements for readability, break them down into multiple lines and add indentation.

 #include <stdio.h>